sdonohoo/forecasting/internal_docs/tsperf_rules.md

        docker run -it -v ~/TSPerf:/TSPerf --name <container name> <image name>

    Note that you need to mount `/TSPerf` folder (the one you cloned) to the container so that you will have access to the source code in the container.
+For Docker images with GPU support, you will need to run the above command with an additional argument `--runtime=nvidia`.

 7. Inside Docker container, run the following command: